-If you are considering relocating to the Philippines soon and spending the rest of your life in the country, you’ve probably heard of Baguio, Subic Bay, Tagaytay, Makati, Cebu and Davao as the best areas to retire in.
+If you are considering relocating to the Philippines soon and spending the rest of your life in the country, you’ve probably heard of Baguio, Subic Bay, Tagaytay, Makati, Cebu, and Davao as the best areas to retire in.
 Expat-friendly, they certainly are great options.

 However, there are more locations in the Philippines worth checking out.
 These may not be as popular, but they have their charms, particularly for expats looking to retire comfortably and surrounded by natural beauty.

 A city located in Negros, it is famous for the Maskara festival.
 What most people don’t know though is that it is fast becoming a hub for information technology and BPO companies.
-Cost of living is cheaper than in Manila and Cebu, but modern facilities are present and accessible.
-Not over-crowded, traffic is more manageable, the locals are friendly, and crime rate is low.
+The cost of living is cheaper than in Manila and Cebu, but modern facilities are present and accessible.
+Not over-crowded, traffic is more manageable, the locals are friendly, and the crime rate is low.
 Bacolod also has a growing expat community so you are bound to find someone who can provide more detailed valuable advice when you decide to relocate to the city.

 If modern cities are not really your cup of tea and you prefer a quieter more laidback atmosphere, then retire in Bohol.
 Famous for its Chocolate Hills and beautiful beaches, it has a quaint rural town charm you will enjoy.
-Stay in the city Tagbilaran if you still want to be near creature comforts or easier access to a mall.
+Stay in the city of Tagbilaran if you still want to be near creature comforts or easier access to a mall.
 If you prefer to surround yourself with greenery and live in peace and privacy, move to the province and have the laid-back life you’ve always dreamed about.

-All in all, the Philippines is a great place to retire in, especially if you have always had that vision of living in a tropical paradise.
+The Philippines is a great place to retire in, especially if you have always had that vision of living in a tropical paradise.
 Just keep in mind that as a whole, the country is still developing.
 In other words, top-quality facilities and infrastructure such as those you are accustomed to in your country (assuming you come from a developed country) are not present in most Philippine islands.